 Instructions

-- Wash and dry zucchinis as normal.
-Using a paring knife, slice off the ends (take off as little as possible) Use a corer (this can be done manually or with an electric tool) to hollow out each zucchini.
-Set aside.12 medium Lebanese zucchini
+- Wash and dry the zucchinis as usual.
+Trim off the ends using a paring knife, taking off as little as possible.
+Use a corer, either manually or with an electric tool (see equipment for my recommendation), to hollow out each zucchini.
+Set aside the hollowed zucchinis and save the flesh for other recipes.
+See the article above for tasty ideas.12 medium Lebanese zucchini

 - In a non-stick frypan/skillet, (optional - add olive oil/dairy-free butter) toast pine nuts until golden and set aside.
 Be sure to remove the pine nuts from the pan immediately as they will continue to brown from the heat which can cause them to burn.
-This happens very quickly.½ cup Pine nuts
+This happens very quickly.½ cup Pine nuts, 1 tablespoon Dairy free butter, 1 tablespoon Olive oil

 - In a large mixing bowl add rice, tomato, onion, fresh parsley, fresh mint, pine nuts, Lebanese 7 spice, salt, and black pepper.
-Mix well together.¾ tablespoon Salt, 1 teaspoon Cracked black pepper, 1¼ cups Long-grain rice, 1 medium Tomato, 1 medium Onion, ¼ cup Parsley, ¼ cup Mint, ½ cup Pine nuts
+Mix well together.¾ tablespoon Salt, 1 teaspoon Cracked black pepper, 1¼ cups Long-grain rice, 1 medium Tomato, 1 medium Onion, ¼ cup Parsley, ¼ cup Mint, ½ cup Pine nuts, ¾ tablespoon Lebanese 7 Spice

-- Using your hands, scoop little amounts of the stuffing and place it inside each zucchini.
-Tap the bottom of each to help the filling to fall into the cavity.
-Leave approximately ½” (1.5cm) from the opening to allow the rice to expand whilst cooking.
-Do not compact the rice otherwise, it won't cook evenly.
-Wipe down each zucchini to ensure there is no filling on the outside.
+- To stuff the zucchinis, use your hands to scoop a small amount of the filling and place it inside each one.
+Lightly tap the bottom of each zucchini to help the filling settle into the cavity.
+Leave about ½ inch (1.5 cm) of space from the opening to allow the rice to expand during cooking.
+Avoid compacting the rice to ensure even cooking.
+Wipe down the outside of each zucchini to remove any excess filling.
+Repeat this process until all the zucchinis are stuffed.

 Video